buzzqw/TUS/OBSS/markdown-separati/en/33-movement-and-transport.md

 - stay still without moving forward, let the companions in front of him act first.
 - remain confined and attack.
 2 Actions remain.
 - push the companion (1 Action) into the previous square, making him become confined with another companion.
 1 Action remains.
-- push the companion (1 Action) into the next square! making him pass through the enemy's square.
+- push the companion (1 Action) into the next square! making him pass through the enemy' \*\*s square.
 1 Action remains.
 - go back (1 Action) to his initial square.
 1 Action remains.
 - try to pass through the opponent (1 Action), but if he fails he would be confined with the companion, damaging both and would only have 1 other Action left
 \enditemize